butternetwork/butter-router-contracts/README.md

 ButterRouter V2 consists of three main contracts.

 * ButterRouterV2.sol  is new version contract.
-* AggregationAdapter.sol  is the swap aggregation adapter contract of the new version contract ,called by ButterRouterV2  to complete swap.
+* SwapAdapter.sol  is the swap aggregation adapter contract of the new version contract ,called by ButterRouterV2  to complete swap.
 * Receiver.sol is impls for bridges. called by bridges to complete swap or others on target chain.

 ## Main interfaces explanation(v2)